Dean Harrison - Counselling Psychologist

-In this blog, we will delve into the key concepts of assertiveness and how it can benefit our personal and professional relationships.
-From understanding the difference between assertive, aggressive and passive communication, to learning practical strategies to improve assertiveness.
+In this blog, we will delve into the key concepts of assertiveness and how it can benefit our personal and professional relationships, from understanding the difference between assertive, aggressive and passive communication to learning practical strategies to improve assertiveness.

 What Does Assertiveness Mean?